What happens next?

 Assuming you are not a famous person, or writing about one, chances are an agent or publisher is unlikely to want to take your project on.
 This is where self publishing comes in.

 One of the joys of independent publishing is print on demand (aka POD), which means a book is only printed if and when someone demands it.
 The cost of printing one copy is the same per copy as a hundred, so you don’t have to order more than you think you need.
-The best-known and biggest operator is of course Amazon, who charge nothing to produce the book you upload onto their site.
-The only costs involved are for editing and cover design, and for someone to design your book, if you don’t want to undertake this yourself.
+The best-known and biggest operator is of course Amazon KDP (Kindle Direct Publishing), who charge nothing to produce the book you upload onto their site.
+The only costs involved are for editing and cover design, and for someone to design the interior of your book, if you don’t want to undertake this yourself.

 For some reason independent authors tend to sell more ebooks than paperbacks.
 That is certainly the case for me, to my surprise.